GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/cds21-update/index.md

 to define a path forward.

-At the same time, we're starting [developer testing](/docs/privacy-sandbox/fledge/) for the initial version of FLEDGE behind a flag in Chrome so developers can get their hands on it.
+At the same time, we're starting [developer testing](/docs/privacy-sandbox/fledge/) for the initial version of Protected Audience API behind a flag in Chrome so developers can get their hands on it.

-Not every proposal will go through such an intense incubation period as FLEDGE &ndash; some will move much more quickly &ndash; but there is a lot of innovation happening.
+Not every proposal will go through such an intense incubation period as Protected Audience API &ndash; some will move much more quickly &ndash; but there is a lot of innovation happening.
 These are new ideas and it can take a lot of work to get them right.